-We sat on a bench and Willy told me stories about living in the segregated South and in the South as it is today.
+We sat on a bench and Willy told me stories about growing up in the segregated South and what it was like for him now.
 His stories revealed a life of pain and possibility, of humiliation and happy times, of terror and tenacity.
 Before I knew it, 2.5 hours had passed.

-His response was so quick and vehement that it scared me at first.
+His response was so quick and vehement that it startled me.
 He jumped to his feet and shook his fist in the air while shouting, “I would dominate.
 I would control everything.
 Men, women, children!
 I would be the one telling people what to do and when to do it and I would make them obey me!
 I would own everything and I would control all the money!
 I would be in control!”

-Willy stared off into space for a few minutes before speaking again.
+Willy stared off into space for a few minutes before he spoke again.
 This time, his voice was soft.
 “You know all that stuff I said?
 That’s not really what I want.”
 He glanced sideways at me.
 “Do you want to know what I really want?”

-What I learned from Willy
+What I Learned from Willy

-Here’s the thing.
-What Willy knew and believed with all his heart, despite all he’d been through, was that everyone wants to have someone to love and to have someone who loves them back.
-We stand in the way of that happening in so many ways.
+Willy knew and believed with all his heart that everyone wants to love and to be loved.
+We stand in the way of that happening for ourselves and others in myriad ways.
 For example, many of us are quick to judge ourselves on the basis of our intentions and others on the basis of their actions–I am SO guilty of this.
 And have you noticed how often conditions are attached to others’ “lovability” and “value” in homes, in communities, and in society more broadly?
-How much of the crap that we create and navigate in our day-to-day lives would just fall away if we kept Willy’s very simple observation in mind?
-I wonder.
+How much of the crap that we create and navigate in our day-to-day lives would just fall away if we kept Willy’s very simple observation in mind and engaged with one another accordingly?

 What do you think?
 Have you had encounters with strangers that have been meaningful in some way?
 How did they happen?
 Why were they valuable?
 And do you agree that there is merit in going out of our way to make them happen again?
 Share your thoughts below and please subscribe or follow my blog.

 As always, thank you for reading.
 I appreciate you.